Green Mountain - Bear Peak Trail (Green and Bear It), Gregory Canyon Trailhead, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 Gregory Canyon Trailhead

-Green Mountain (8,149') and Bear Peak (8,461') stand tall over Boulder, two distinguished summits in close proximity with commanding views of the eastern plains and Rocky Mountains.
-Boulder's extensive trail network connects the two, with numerous routing options for reaching both in a day.
+Green Mountain (8,144') and Bear Peak (8,461') stand high over Boulder, two distinguished summits in close proximity with commanding views of the eastern plains and Rocky Mountains.
+Boulder's extensive trail network connects the two, with numerous ways to reach both in a day.

 One route begins in Gregory Canyon and joins the Ranger Trail to scale Green Mountain; it continues on the Green-Bear Trail to the Bear Peak West Ridge Trail and up to Bear Peak.

 Sometimes referred to as the 'Green and Bear It' for its vertical profile, this challenging route follows steep terrain, quiet forests and high ridges with excellent views en route to the summits.
 The following description summits both peaks, and omits re-summiting Green Mountain on the return: